tadhgboyle/tab/README.md

 ## Issues/Bugs:
 - https://youtu.be/ShrS3HXwzPg Implement some of these things
+- Categories should use an ID, and be serialized into each order product incase they are deleted.
 - Dont import classes in views, use controllers to return views instead.
 - (Intermittent) When an error happens on order screen, it returns back with selection, but when you unselect a box it all gets NaN